Internationally shaped working groups

 Exchange with international energy projects

 In a globalised world, solutions for the restructuring of national energy supply cannot be found on their own - governments, but also players from science, research and industry have to get into conversation and learn from each other.
 This is why ESYS exchanges information with related scientific cooperation projects.
 ESYS scientists thus accompany the project initiated by acatech and the Federation of German Industries (BDI) "Pathways into the energy future.
 The transformation of energy systems in an international perspective."
 Within the framework of delegation trips, it examines how the transformation of energy systems is taking place in selected G20 countries and what opportunities this presents for Germany.
-Previous trips took participants to USA and China, South Korea and Japan.
+Previous trips took participants to USA, to China, South Korea and Japan as well as to Australia.